buckaroo62/sarnst.ca/src/programming.md

 // Turn a vertex sideways to be a matrix
 // We need to do this to multiply them
-// A &quot;vertex&quot; looks like this:
+// A "vertex" looks like this:
 // vertex[x, y, z, w]
 // but we want it to be:
 // matrix [